AdvancedWindowCleaning/redirect/README.md

 #### Running on Google Cloud

-Any GLB health checks which is detected by the lack of these headers:
+Any GLB or K8S health checks which is detected by these user agents:

 ```
-X-Forwarded-Proto
-X-Forwarded-For
-X-Requested-By
+GoogleHC
+kube-probe
 ```

 Will return empty body with 200 OK.
 These should satisfy both kubernetes and GLB